-If a student is younger than 18 years of age when they arrive on campus, a parent or guardian must provide written consent for treatment.
+New York State law requires the consent of a parent/guardian for medical care (reproductive and sexual health care excluded) of persons under 18 years of age.
 Students under 18 cannot access health care from Student Health Services without a completed Parental Consent Form on file.
-This form must be completed if the student is under 18 years of age at the time of arrival on campus, even if the student will turn 18 during the academic year.
+This form must be completed if the student is under 18 years of age at the time of arrival on campus or the start of the semester, even if the student will turn 18 during the academic year.

 To get parental consent for treatment of students under 18 years old, please complete and submit the Parental Consent Form.